 · OSBIE Safety Standards and practices

 · Characteristics of the adolescent learner

 · Teaching and learning styles; differentiating instruction for

 practical use in the classroom and gym

 · Formative and summative assessments in the classroom and gym

 · Physical Education and students with special needs

 · Teaching games for understanding

 · Health and the media

-- Bachelor’s degree from an Ontario university in a program that requires four years of university study, or the equivalent, to a total of at least 20 full year courses and in which the candidate has obtained at least second class or equivalent standing (B average - 70%) in at least NINE full year courses in the subject for which the candidate seeks qualification.
+- Bachelor’s degree that requires four years of university study, or the equivalent, to a total of at least 20 full year courses and in which the candidate has obtained at least second class or equivalent standing (B average - 70%) in at least NINE full year courses in the subject for which the candidate seeks qualification.
 (Note that course weights vary across institutions.
 Courses weighted as 3 credits are likely to be half courses.);